tidyverse/tidyverse.org/content/blog/infer-1-0-0/index.md

 </div>

 Each row is an individual survey response, containing some basic demographic information on the respondent as well as some additional variables.
 See [`?gss`](https://infer.tidymodels.org/reference/gss.html) for more information on the variables included and their source.
-Note that this data (and our examples on it) are for demonstration purposes only, and will not necessarily provide accurate estimates unless weighted properly.
-For these examples, let's suppose that this dataset is a representative sample of a population we want to learn about: American adults.

 ### specify(): Specifying Response (and Explanatory) Variables

-The `specify` function can be used to specify which of the variables in the dataset you're interested in.
+The [`specify()`](https://infer.tidymodels.org/reference/specify.html) function can be used to specify which of the variables in the dataset you're interested in.
 If you're only interested in, say, the `age` of the respondents, you might write:

 <div class="highlight">